Kitchen management software comes in all shapes and sizes. It makes choosing the system that is right for you all the more complicated.

 The kitchen management software will then:

-- Generate a bill of materials and order forms for each individual supplier, taking into account what is already available in the inventories and the different package sizes of each vendor.
+- Generate a restaurant bill of materials and order forms for each individual supplier, taking into account what is already available in the inventories and the different package sizes of each vendor.

 - Calculate CoGS and profit margins.